Irish Car Bomb Cupcakes

 • Dry ingredients: all-purpose flour, sugar, cocoa powder, salt, and baking soda.

-• Wet ingredients: Sour cream, one egg, Guinness stout, espresso, or espresso powder.
+• Wet ingredients: Sour cream, one egg, and Guinness stout.

 Whisky Ganache Filling